Heritage Nepal Tour

 - Changunarayan Temple – Bhaktapur:

-Changunarayan Temple, perched atop a hill, is one of the oldest and most important Hindu temples in Nepal.
-The temple is dedicated to Lord Vishnu and is renowned for its exquisite stone carvings, reflecting the architectural brilliance of ancient Nepal.
+Changunarayan Temple is situated on atop a hill.
+This pagoda style’s Hindu Religion Temple is one of the oldest and most important Hindu temples in Nepal.
+The temple is dedicated to Lord Vishnu.
+It is renowned for its exquisite stone carvings, reflecting the architectural brilliance of ancient Nepal.
 The ornate gilded doorways, the magnificent stone sculptures, and the historical inscriptions make Changunarayan a UNESCO World Heritage site of immense cultural and religious significance.

 - Lumbini – Birthplace of Lord Buddha: